Gaels: Language

 Auraicept na n-Éces, 7th century, explaining ogham.

 The Goidelic (or Gaelic) languages are a branch of the Celtic languages, descending from proto-Celtic.

-Respondents who stated they could speak Irish and Scottish Gaelic in the 2011 censuses.
+Respondents who stated they could speak Irish Gaelic (left) and Scottish Gaelic (right) in their respective 2011 censuses.

 The Gaelic languages have been in steep decline since the beginning of the 19th century, when they were majority languages of Ireland and the Scottish Highlands; today they are endangered languages.
 As far back as the Statutes of Kilkenny in 1366, the English government had dissuaded use of Gaelic for political reasons.
 The Statutes of Iona in 1609 and the Society in Scotland for Propagating Christian Knowledge in the Highlands (for most of its history) are also notable examples.
 As the old Gaelic aristocracy was displaced or assimilated, the language lost its prestige and became primarily a peasant language, rather than one of education and government.
 The spread of the English language has resulted in a vast majority of people of Gaelic ancestry being unable to speak a Goidelic language.

 During the 19th century, a number of Gaeilgeoir organisations were founded to promote a broad cultural and linguistic revival.
 Conradh na Gaeilge (the Gaelic League) was set up in 1893 and had its origins in Charles Owen O'Conor's Gaelic Union, itself a derivative of the Society for the Preservation of the Irish Language.
 Similar Highland Gaelic groups existed, such as An Comunn Gàidhealach.
 At this time, Irish Gaelic was widely spoken along the Western seaboard (and a few other enclaves) and the Gaelic League began defining it as the "Gaeltacht", idealised as the core of true Irish-Ireland, rather than the Anglo-dominated Dublin.
 Although the Gaelic League itself aimed to be apolitical, this ideal was attractive to militant republicans such as the Irish Republican Brotherhood, who formulated and led the Irish Revolution at the turn of the 20th century; a key leader, Pádraig Pearse, imagined an Ireland "Not merely Free but Gaelic as well – Not merely Gaelic but Free as well."
 Scottish Gaelic did not undergo as extensive of a politicisation at this juncture, as nationalists there tended to focus on the Lowland mythos of William Wallace rather than the Gàidhealtachd.